Difference between MRR and revenue recognition

 Proration

-No (the entire subscription is taken into account)
+No (the full subscription is taken into account)

 Yes (proration according to days of service)